aragon/AGPs/AGPs/AGP-ScoutDAO.md

 ## Purpose of the transfer

-Fund ScoutDAO operations to help the Aragon community validate ideas, get more devs working on the Aragon stack, and increase the value of Aragon as a platform.
+Create ScoutDAO to help the Aragon community validate ideas, get more devs working on the Aragon stack, and increase the value of Aragon as a platform.

 ### The Problem / Background